In 2021, tuition for full-time Manhattan School of Music students was $49,850 a year.

 International students usually do not qualify for for loans or grants from the U.S. government, but may qualify for private or Manhattan School of Music-specific grants, scholarships, and other funding opportunities..
 International students with need may be eligible for the following types of financial support at Manhattan School of Music:

 •On-campus jobs •Loans from outsideManhattan School of Music •Manhattan School of Music-specific scholarships

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Manhattan School of Music is $17,140 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $10,790.
+Housing and campus dining at Manhattan School of Music costs $16,340 a year.
+This includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the Manhattan School of Music's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of a mean plan, or board-only, is $10,790.